anruoyao/maria/dev/docs/local-installation.md

 ### PostgreSQL and PGroonga

-Firefish requires PostgreSQL v12 or later.
+Maria requires PostgreSQL v12 or later.
 We recommend that you install v12.x for the same reason as Node.js.

 PostgreSQL install instructions can be found at [this page](https://www.postgresql.org/download/).